-Imagine you’re a business owner who is considering different marketing strategies to increase sales.
-You have narrowed down your options to two marketing campaigns: a social media campaign (Campaign A) and a radio campaign (Campaign B).
+Imagine you’re a business owner considering different marketing strategies to increase sales.
+You have narrowed your options to two marketing campaigns: a social media campaign (Campaign A) and a radio campaign (Campaign B).
 You have some data on each campaign’s potential impact and cost, and you want to make a data-driven decision on which marketing strategy to choose.

 Here’s a step-by-step walkthrough on how to apply the decision analysis framework: